 Tips for writing for fundraising

-No matter what kind of writing you’re doing, it’s important to write with your reader in mind so it’s interesting and relevant to them.
+No matter what kind of writing for fundraising you’re doing, it’s important to write with your reader in mind so it’s interesting and relevant to them.
 There’s nothing worse than trying to read something boring.

 Here are some tips to help you.